A community-made oasis brings hope to a Tulsa food desert

 - Deep Read ( 5 Min. )

-Mr. Aaron Johnson recently opened the Oasis Fresh Market, a new grocery store in North Tulsa, Oklahoma, that he hopes will play a vital role in the community, long considered a food desert.
+Aaron Johnson recently opened the Oasis Fresh Market, a new grocery store in North Tulsa, Oklahoma, that he hopes will play a vital role in the community, long considered a food desert.

-The market, a $7 million project funded with public and private capital, launched jointly with a nonprofit arm that holds community events designed to link residents with services and information on topics like healthy living and home ownership.
-The effort shows how local community members are taking the lead on finding solutions to long-standing disparities, ranging from access to fresh food to lower life expectancy rates than neighboring sections of Tulsa.
+The market, a $7 million project funded with public and private capital, launched jointly with a nonprofit arm that holds community events designed to link residents with services and information on topics like healthy living and homeownership.
+The effort shows how community members are taking the lead on finding solutions to long-standing disparities, ranging from access to fresh food to lower life expectancy rates than in neighboring sections of Tulsa.

 Why We Wrote This

-Segregation and poverty often go hand in hand with food insecurity in the U.S. But in North Tulsa, Oklahoma, one new grocery store is in the business not only of selling food but of reviving a community.
+Segregation and poverty often go hand in hand with food insecurity in the U.S. But in North Tulsa, Oklahoma, one new grocery store is in the business not only of selling food but also of reviving a community.

 “Our motto is, ‘More than just groceries, equipping you for life,’” says Mr. Johnson.
 “As a business, you have to stay profitable, but the metrics that matter most to me are, What is the community saying about the store?
 How many lives are we changing with our nonprofit and grocery?”